Oceanic Binding

 RestartSec=10

-However, in order to fix permissions at the OS level, one has to issue following commands in order to make /dev/ttyS1 accessible by the 'openhab' system user (that is used to start up the openHAB runtime), and to make the tty both readable and writable.
+However, to fix permissions at the OS level, issue the following commands to make /dev/ttyS1 accessible by the 'openhab' system user (used to start the openHAB runtime), and to make the tty both readable and writable.

 sudo useradd -G dialout openhab